kemitchell/square-one-forms/contractor.md

 ## Law

-The law of the state of the address the company provides with its signature on the statement of work governs all rights and duties under this agreement.
+The law of the state of the address the company provides with its signature to the statement of work governs all rights and duties under this agreement.

 ## Disputes